 Integrating CBT With Other Therapies in Drug Rehab

-For some people, cognitive-behavioral therapy may not be enough to overcome negative thoughts.
-That’s especially when treating drug misuse, which is more likely accompanied by other mental health problems, such as depression and anxiety.
+Cognitive-behavioral therapy may not be enough for some people to overcome negative thoughts, especially when treating drug misuse, which is more likely accompanied by other mental health problems, such as depression and anxiety disorder.

 Recently, integrating CBT with other therapies to achieve more comprehensive results is becoming more well-known.
 Take a look at two of these integration approaches: